 The next day we took the dinghy ashore and climbed through the redolent pine forest up to Roman ruins, the stark landscape reminiscent of the Cape West Coast.

 As we set off for Trogir, the winds steadily increased to 20 knots making sailing more challenging.
-The ACI Marina was quite full and docking stern-to was very difficult in the offshore wind and only on the fourth attempt, with much advice and encouragement from the neighbouring yacht, did we manage.
+The ACI Marina was quite full and docking stern-to was very difficult in the cross wind and only on the fourth attempt, with much advice and encouragement from the neighbouring yacht, did we manage.
 The Marina was connected by a bridge to the old town, a labyrinth of stunning little streets and shops.
 We found a casual street restaurant and enjoyed large plates of mussels and calamari and then wandered through the night streets with ice cream cones for desert.

 The next morning we were keen to emulate the locals by having pastries and coffee at one of the many coffee bars, but none of the coffee bars sold pastries.
 Eventually we noticed people queuing at a nearby bakery and then bringing their purchases to the coffee shops.
 We followed suit and enjoyed out chocolate croissants with fragrant hot coffee.